jboss-developer/jboss-picketlink-quickstarts/picketlink-authorization-idm-ldap/README.md

         Going to import LDIF:ldap/users.ldif
         Time taken = 6milisec

-If you get the output above is because the embedded LDAP server is now running.
-To terminate the server you can hit CTRL-C anytime.
+To terminate the embedded LDAP serve, hit CTRL-C.

 Build and Deploy the Quickstart